SJP Privacy notice

 • Confidential information about other people; or

-• Information a professional thinks will cause serious harm to your or someone else’s physical or mental wellbeing; or
+• Information professionals think will cause serious harm to your or someone else’s physical or mental wellbeing; or

 • If we think that the prevention or detection of crime may be adversely affected by disclosing information to you.

 This applies to paper and electronic records.
 If you ask us, we will also let others see your record (except if one of the points above applies).
-If you cannot ask for your records in writing, we will make sure there are other ways you can apply.
-If you have any queries regarding access to your information please contact firstname.lastname@example.org or phone 01245 253060
+If you have any queries regarding access to your information please contact email@example.com or phone 01245 253060

 Changing information you believe to be inaccurate